floss-uz/standards/text/0006-license.md

     the community** by ensuring that the fundamental open-source principles of access, study, modification, and redistribution are maintained for every user, permanently.

+# IV.
+Policy on Boarded External Projects

+This section defines the policy for projects that were created outside the FLOSS Uzbekistan network but are later adopted or formally recognized by a member community.

+- **License Retention (MUST):** Any existing, previously released software project "boarded" (adopted or officially recognized) into the FLOSS Uzbekistan network MUST retain its **Original License**.
+The requirement to relicense to GPLv3 (as detailed in Section III) does not apply to projects with external historical licensing.

+- **Maintenance under Original License (MUST):** All future contributions and maintenance work performed by FLOSS Uzbekistan members on a boarded project **MUST** continue under the terms of the project's Original License.

+- **New Components (SHOULD):** Any substantial _new_ module, library, or feature developed entirely from scratch by the FLOSS Uzbekistan community specifically for the boarded project **SHOULD** be licensed under GPLv3, provided this is legally compatible with the Original License.
+This must be clearly documented in a separate `LICENSE` file for that module.

+- **Documentation Clarification (MUST):** The `README.md` and `CONTRIBUTING.md`
+for boarded projects **MUST** clearly state the project's Original License and explicitly mention that the GPLv3 mandate for boarded projects does **not** apply.

 # Guide-level explanation